binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 ```

 I chose to use the form that starts with the literal `${exec_prefix}`.
-Our sysroot will be placed under the `sysroot` folder under the
+The sysroot will be placed under the `sysroot` folder under the
 exec-prefix and thus will be relocated with the rest of the tools.

 `--target="$TARGET_TRIPLET"` is simple: it specifies the _machine